Dance (DANC)

 DANC 1110 Foundations in Dances of the West African Diaspora (1 semester hour)

-The first course in the Hip Hop curriculum for the dance major, DANC 1110 is an introduction to the study of African dance, specifically dances of West Africa and the West African diaspora.
+The first course in the Hip Hop curriculum for the dance major, DANC 1110 is an introduction to the study of African dance, specifically dances of West Africa and the African diaspora.
 This course lays the foundation for the study of Africanist movement aesthetics.
 This is a required course for the BA in Dance, the BA in Choreography and Performance, and the BA in Dance Pedagogy and Social Action.
 Upon recommendation by the Department, this course may be repeated one time for credit.

 Dance majors only.